DanielJRutledge/DataAnalytics_Fall2013/README.md

 `git push origin master`

-If you're not using a branch just make sure you are using 'git pull' to update your version on your computer when you are read to commit to master then it's just
+If you're not using a branch just make sure you are using 'git pull' to update your version on your computer when you are ready to commit to master then it's just

 `git commit -a `
 Remember this command will send you to a default text editor, you can change what this editor is but it depends on your system.